MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-android-app.md

 # Tutorial: Prepare your Android app for native authentication

-This tutorial demonstrates how to add Microsoft Authentication Library (MSAL) native auth SDK framework to your Android app.
+This tutorial demonstrates how to add Microsoft Authentication Library (MSAL) native authentication SDK framework to your Android app.

 In this tutorial, you learn how to: